-Over Q1 2021, Rishi Sunak announced a favourable budget for businesses.
-Support for businesses was evident in the budget with upkeep of grants, cheap loans; tax offsets for loss making companies; continuation of decreased VAT for hospitality industry and a "super-deduction" to incentivise business investment which could reduce taxable income by 130% of investment.
-The furlough scheme and the Self-Employed Income Support Scheme were extended until September.
-Mr Sunak is relying on taxes to balance the budget.
-Corporation tax is set to increase from 19% to 25% by 2023.
-Income-tax thresholds will be frozen in cash terms from 2023, generating more tax revenue as incomes grow.
-These future tax increases is helped by OBR's forecast of 7.3% economic growth by 2022.
+Over Q1 2021, Rishi Sunak announced a favourable budget for businesses evident by the upkeep of grants, cheap loans, tax offsets for loss making companies, continuation of decreased VAT for hospitality industry and a "super-deduction" to incentivise business investment.
+The furlough scheme and the Self-Employed Income Support Scheme were extended until September 2021.
+To balance the budget, Sunak also announced plans to increase corporation tax to 25% by 2023 and freeze of income-tax thresholds.
+These announcements were helped by OBR's forecast of 7.3% growth in output by 2022.